Date: 24th October 2018

 Abandonment rates & diminishing returns

-According to marketing tech company Ve Global, travel abandonment rates are running at almost 93% and the percentage of consumers completing the online booking process are much lower for mobile devices compared to desktop.
+According to marketing tech company Ve Global, travel booking abandonment rates are running at almost 93% and the percentage of consumers completing the online booking process are much lower for mobile devices compared to desktop.
 A major concern for travel companies spending large sums on marketing to attract people to their websites, only to lose them during the booking process.

 In part these high levels of abandonment are due to shoppers browsing for the best bargains but for travel more than any other sector, the lengthy browsing process – with multiple site visits before committing to purchase – compounds the problem.
 Throughout the process, consumers are looking for a fast, error-free and consistent performance, which is why it’s important to deliver a reliable user experience (UX) across multiple platforms: not the easiest of tasks on complex websites, especially at peak periods.